On the Euler characteristic of the commutative graph complex and the top weight cohomology of $\mathcal M_g$: Generating functions for set partitions

 where $x^{[r \cdot \beta]}$ means replacing each instance of $x_k$ in $x^\beta$ with $x_{r\cdot k}$. \end{corollary} \begin{proof} Use the surjection from Lemma~\ref{lmm:cyc} to resolve the sum over $\mathrm{Cyc}(P)$ and the fact that the number of such set partitions of $S$ into $r$ blocks of size $d$ is $|\Pi_d(S)| = (r \cdot d)!/(d!)^r/(r!)$. \end{proof}

-In the proof of Proposition~\ref{prop:genfun}, we need to apply the last lemma with the \emph{exponential formula}, which is a standard statement (see, e.g., \cite[\S 5.1]{stanley1997enumerative2}): \begin{lemma} Let $\Pi^k(S)$ be the set of all set partitions of $S$ into exactly $k$ blocks.
+In the proof of Proposition~\ref{prop:genfun}, we need to apply this corollary with the \emph{exponential formula}, which is a standard statement (see, e.g., \cite[\S 5.1]{stanley1997enumerative2}): \begin{lemma} Let $\Pi^k(S)$ be the set of all set partitions of $S$ into exactly $k$ blocks.
 Given a function $f:\Z_{>0} \rightarrow R$ into some ring $R$, we define a new function $h:\Z_{\geq 0} \rightarrow R$ such that $h(0)=1$ and for a non-empty finite set $S$,

 then, providing convergence of all involved sums, we have the identity